 Emmanuelle Da Silva is a senior consultant who joined ARTTIC in September 2000.
 She has advised and supported multiple clients and consortia in Europe in the development and management of cooperative research and development projects in the IT, SECURITY, EURATOM and TRANSPORT fields.
 She has been responsible for the management of numerous collaborative research projects within the European Commission’s Framework Programmes (FP5 to H2020); in charge of the administration, financial follow-up, logistics, progress monitoring, internal communication, quality control and risk management.
 In the field of EURATOM, she currently manages the H2020 SOTERIA project in which she also leads dissemination tasks.
 Before joining ARTTIC, Emmanuelle was working in the international sales department of a Chicagoan company in the automotive sector.

 Andrea Kuperberg joined ARTTIC in June 2006 and holds the position of Project Manager.
-In the last 11 years, she has been involved in the set up and management of many EU research projects, mainly in the field of Transport, Nanotechnologies, IT and Health.
+Since her arrival, she has been involved in the set up and management of many EU research projects, mainly in the field of Transport, Nanotechnologies, IT and Health.
 She successfully handled different aspects of the project management activities and provided support to various consortia with the organisation, administrative, financial and legal matters.
 Besides ADVISE, she is currently involved in the management of the HYCARUS (FCH JU) and the FLHYSAFE (FCH2 JU) projects.

 Before joining ARTTIC, Andrea worked for the European Economic and Social Committee within the Hungarian translation unit in Brussels.
 In 2000, she obtained her Multilingual Master of “Linguistics and Literature studies” from the Eötvös Loránd University of Sciences in Budapest, Hungary.